rbisdorff/Digraph3/docSphinx/html/_sources/tutorial.rst.txt

 ..
 [29] The methology guiding the *Spiegel* survey may be consulted in German `here <_static/spiegelMethod.pdf>`_ .
 A copy may be consulted in *examples* directory of the *Digraph3* ressources.

 ..
-[30] It would have been much more accurate to estimate quantile limits from the 50,000 qualities scores of the enrolled students.
+[30] It would have been much more accurate to estimate quantile limits from the 50,000 qualities scores of the enroled students.
 But this data was not available.

 ..
 [31] Converted from a bipolar-valued credibility 0.07 to a majority significance: (1.0 + 0.07)/2 = 0.535.